andrewcrook/gitea-synology-old-kernel/README.md

 # gitea-synology-old-kernel
 Gitea 1.26.2 Docker has a compatibility issue with git expecting a newer kernel sys-calls.
-Synology are notorious for using old kernels.
+Synology is notorious for using old kernels.

 ```console